BitEscrow/escrow-sdk/README.md

 const locktime = 60 * 60  // 1 hour locktime
 // Define our funder for the deposit. const funder   = signers[0]
-// Get an account request from the funder device. const acct_req = funder.deposit.request_account(locktime)
+// Get an account request from the signing device. const acct_req = funder.deposit.request_account(locktime)
 // Submit the account request to the server const acct_res = await client.deposit.request(acct_req)